xy-241/CS-Notes/content/OOP/OOP.md

 ---
 - Defines a **set of [[OOP Method#OOP Abstract Method]]** that a [[#OOP Class]] must implement if it chooses to implement that interface.
 It doesn't provide any concrete implementations for these methods
 - Focus on **what a class should do** rather than **how it should do it**

+>[!important] Interface Inheritance
+> Interfaces can also inherit from other interfaces.

+>[!important] Casting with Interfaces
+> You can cast an object to an interface type, even if its class doesn't directly implement it.
+This is because a subclass **might implement the interface**.

 ### Functional Interface
 - Also known as **Single Abstract Method(SAM)**